helium/miner/audit/var-19.md

 ## Changes

-This transaction sets `max_payments` and subsequently enables payment_v2 transactions.
+This transaction sets the `max_payments` variable and thereby enables payment_v2 transactions.

 ## Rationale